Cray-HPE/docs-csm/operations/network/management_network/generate_switch_configs.md

 * ***Full*** – Aruba-based Leaf-Spine systems, usually customer production systems.
 * ***V1*** – Dell and Mellanox based systems of either a TDS or Full layout.

 Generating a configuration file can be done for a single switch, or for the full system.
-In below, example commands for both scenarios:
+Below are example commands for both scenarios:

 ***Important***

-You will need to modify following items from your command:
+Modify the following items in your command:

-* --csm : Which CSM version configuration do you want to use.
-I.e.  1.2 or 1.0
+* `--csm` : Which CSM version configuration do you want to use?
+For example, 1.2 or 1.0
-* --a   : Which architecture is the system based of.
+* `--a`   : What is the system architecture?
 (See above)
-* --ccj : Match the ccj.json file to the one you created for your system.
+* `--ccj` : Match the `ccj.json` file to the one you created for your system.
-* --sls : Match the sls_file.json to the one you created for your system.
+* `--sls` : Match the `sls_file.json` to the one you created for your system.

 * Generate a configuration file for single switch: